'Enough is enough': Doug Ford says Ontario could hand encampment drug users $10,000 fines, prison

 In 2021, Toronto took the controversial step of clearing out several major encampments around the city, including a large one in Trinity Bellwoods Park.

-Advocates for the unhoused have said that forcibly removing encampment residents is akin to criminalizing homelessness and is unfair given that most municipal shelters are already overflowing and don’t have sufficient space.
+Advocates for the unhoused have said forcibly removing encampment residents is akin to criminalizing homelessness and is unfair given that most municipal shelters are already overflowing and don’t have sufficient space.

 However some community groups have called on local and provincial officials to remove the encampments, citing frequent safety concerns around drug use, fires, altercations and the loss of public space.